 VW Camper vans and Festivals just seem right don't they?
 If you had to pick a mode of transport synonymous with festival life, everybody always imagines the iconic split screen VW Camper van.
 They just seem to go together like peaches and cream, Ant & Dec or gin and tonic!

-2018 is now behind us and it's time to look forward to the new year and festival season.
-It seems that the UK is becoming the World leader in the amount of festivals that we host and the amount of choice that we have.
-From full on renowned events like Glastonbury to the smaller family orientated festivals, we seem to have something for everyone.
+2019 is now behind us and it's time to look forward to 2020 and festival season.
+It seems that the UK is becoming the world leader in the number of festivals that we host, and the choice that we have.
+From full on renowned events like Glastonbury to the smaller family orientated festivals, there is pretty much something for everyone!

-Whilst we can't guarantee the weather in the UK you can be pretty sure that you will have a fantastic experience and meet like minded people who enjoy the spirit and atmosphere that festivals bring.
+Whilst we can't guarantee the weather in the UK you can rest assured that you will have a fantastic experience and meet like minded people who enjoy the spirit and atmosphere that festivals bring.
 A sense of freedom and community as everyone celebrates the open air and the music together.

 Of course the coolest way to experience the festival life is in a VW, it's almost mandatory.
 Well lucky for you we have the very latest vw camper vans for hire!